amirunpri2018/daily-research-news/_posts/2019-10-26-virial-expansion-for-a-three-component-fermi-gas-in-one-dimension_-the-quantum-anomaly-correspondence.md

 ---
-title: Virial Expansion for a Three-Component Fermi Gas in One Dimension: The Quantum Anomaly Correspondence
+title: "Virial Expansion for a Three-Component Fermi Gas in One Dimension: The Quantum Anomaly Correspondence"
 tags: ["arxiv","few-body","physics"]
 ---